Tromsø Airport: Establishment

 The first airport in Tromsø was a water aerodrome at Skattøra, located in the neighboring Tromsøysund Municipality (which later became part of Tromsø Municipality).
 It was established in the 1930s and was initially served by Norwegian Air Lines (DNL).
 During World War II it was taken over by the Luftwaffe and the aerodrome was expanded.
 A new seaplane route was established by DNL in 1946 with a daily service to Trondheim, using a Junkers Ju 52, which after a few months was extended northwards to Kirkenes.

 Scandinavian Airlines System Douglas DC-7 at Tromsø on 8 October 1965.

 Operation of the water aerodrome was taken over from the Royal Norwegian Air Force by the municipalities of Tromsø and Tromsøysund.
 They built a new wharf and a terminal building and operated it as a joint venture on a per capita basis.
 From 1947 the larger and faster Short Sandringham flying boat was introduced on the route and a direct service to Oslo was introduced, allowing a travel time of eight hours.
 The Sandringhams would all be written off in accidents.
 With the opening of Bodø Airport in 1952 the Ju 52 was again put into service.
-This lasted until 1956, when Bardufoss Airport opened and passengers from Tromsø were transported there by bus (around 140 km/85 mi).
+This lasted until 1956, when Bardufoss Airport opened and passengers from Tromsø were transported there by bus (around 140 km.
 In 1958 there were 6,825 Tromsø-bound passengers.

 The Civil Airport Administration stated in 1950 that Tromsø, as Northern Norway's largest town, should have an airfield.
 Parliament's Standing Committee on Transport and Communications decided in 1953 that a new airport should be built at Langnes.
 Local politicians feared that Bardufoss would remain a permanent solution for Troms.
 A meeting in the chamber of commerce on 27 January 1955 resulted in a committee being established to lobby for an airfield.
 This was followed up with the municipality borrowing 350,000 Norwegian krone to expropriate the area.
 Initial plans for Langnes were for a 1400 m runway; this would not allow the largest aircraft to land.
 Local politicians therefore started lobbying national politicians for the runway length to be 1600 m.
 After this had been passed, a new lobby campaign was established for a 2000 m runway, which was chosen.

 Parliament approved the airport and the necessary funding in 1962 and construction started the following year with Selmer as the contractor.
 By then it was decided that the runway would measure 2160 by 40 m, including overruns at each end.
 This allowed SAS to operate its new Sud Aviation Caravelles to Tromsø.
 The airport was officially opened on 14 September 1964.